gokulmInfy/m2x-arm-mbed/README.md

 ARM mbed M2X API Client
 ========================

+*NOTE*: We've [changed](https://github.com/attm2x/m2x-arm-mbed/commit/f604195ea13fa97c15faa5f1ae263658bec49686) one API function to avoid ambiguity.
+If you are using the older version of this library, there's a chance that you need to update your existing code to reflect the changed API.

 The ARM mbed client library is used to send/receive data to/from [AT&amp;T's M2X service](https://m2x.att.com/) from [mbed LPC1768](http://mbed.org/platforms/mbed-LPC1768/) microcontrollers.

 Getting Started